 - Be alert for young children on foot or bike and yield to pedestrians in crosswalks.
 Do not double park in bike lanes, or block red curbs or driveways.

 - Never reverse your car in the drop-off area.
 Children are small, hard to see, and likely to be focused on something other than you.

 - Don't rush-even when you're running late.

 The many benefits of an active commute to school include promoting health through exercise, getting to see friends and neighbors along the way, teaching your children street skills, and relieving car congestion.
 You don't have to bike or walk everyday, even once in a while helps to relieve traffic congestion.
 You can start by picking one day, like a "Walking Wednesday" to leave your car at home.
 Or, just participate in the annual Walk and Roll to School events.

 If Commuting by Bike

 Biking is a great way to commute to Ohlone.
-Many of our families do!
-Consult the Walk and Roll to School Map to find the best route from your home, and practice your route.
+Many of our families consult the Walk and Roll to School Map to find the best route from your home, and practice your route.
 A safe biking route may not be the same as your driving route.
-As Ohlone’s front entrance on Amarillo is especially congested during arrival and dismissal hours, consider using the back entrance to Ohlone, the fire lane, or dismounting from your bike and walking into school.
+As Ohlone's front entrance on Amarillo is especially congested during arrival and dismissal hours, consider using the back entrance to Ohlone, the fire lane, or dismounting from your bike and walking into school.
 Once on school grounds (which includes the walkways to the bike racks), walk bikes, scooters, and skateboards.
 Park and lock bicycles at the bike racks located by the front Friendship yard, by the MP Room, in the rear fire lane, or at the back entrance by the 4/5 wing.

 Bicycle Safety Tips